BuffaloBorn/timetracker/COMMANDS.md

 $ vi GEMFILE

 ```
-##### At the beginninh of the file, add the following lines to include in our project's GEMFILE that we've created
+##### At the beginning of the file, add the following lines to include in our project's GEMFILE that we've created

 ```
 source 'https://rubygems.org'